RobertDivkovic/guessing-game/README.md

 - **Customization:** Allow players to set their own number ranges and difficulties.
 - **Multiplayer Mode:** Add support for multiplayer sessions where players compete for the best score.
 - **Enhanced Leaderboard:** Include additional statistics such as the fastest time to guess the number.

+## Data Model

+This game uses Google Sheets to store and manage player data, ensuring persistence and real-time updates.

+### 1. Google Sheets Integration

+The game uses the `gspread` library to interact with Google Sheets.
+Two main worksheets are utilized:

+- **Guesses Worksheet (`guesses`):** Stores each player's game session data.
+- **Leaderboard Worksheet (`leaderboard`):** Tracks the top 10 player scores across all difficulty levels.